 FFXIV - Leveling Crafting/Tradecrafts with Repeatable Leves Guide

 I love being a Culinarian in Final Fantasy XIV, but once I passed level 30 on solely making dishes I realized that simply grinding a craft is slow.
-Unbearably, mind-numbingly slow.
-The same can be said of any Disciple of the Hand, but there is indeed a faster way to level any tradecraft.
+Unfortunately there is not a lot to do about that but to take advantage of the wealth of tradecraft leves available to every Disciple of the Hand.

 Hold onto those leve allowances because you're going to need them!